-A. Introduction to “At-Will” Employment in Ohio
+A. Introduction to Ohio “At-Will” Employment Laws

 “You’re fired!” a statement that no one wants to say or hear, but nevertheless it remains a fundamental facet to the operation of a business.
 Whether you are an employer or an employee, it is important to understand your respective rights under Ohio employment law.
 Employer and employees alike may find themselves asking, “Can I fire someone simply because I don’t like him?” or “I was fired for no reason!
 Is this legal?”
 Like many legal questions, the answers depend on the facts of the situation.